teesloane/snippet-bar/README.md

 # Snippet Bar

-> Menubar-based Snippet Manager

-### What Do?
+> A desktop menubar app for copying, pasting and re-using text snippets

 Our goal is to provide a home for your snippets - code or otherwise.
 Snippet Bar aims to give quick access to your most used snippets:
-- easily copy a selected snippet to your clipboard
-- create / update / tag snippets
+- create and manage your snippets by giving them titles and tags
-- search snippets by title, text and tags
+- search and select a snippet to copy to your clipboard
-- view code with toggle-able syntax highlighting
+- enable optional syntax highlighting for viewing code snippets

 ![](https://cloud.githubusercontent.com/assets/12987958/12094722/388dfffe-b2d8-11e5-81c6-d94321cb645b.gif)

-### What platforms?
+### Which platforms are supported?

-Snippet Bar works on Linux, Mac and Windows, but is still in it's testing phases.
-So far, we have packaged a Mac app, which you can download.
+Snippet Bar works on Linux, Mac and Windows.
+But it's still in the testing phase.
+So far, we have only packaged a Mac app that's available for download.

-### What more?

-What if I want \< insert feature request here \>?
+### Are more features on the horizon?

 This is our first release.
-We have ideas for 2.0, but it might be a while before anything new happens.
-Suggestions / issues / pull requests are welcome though!
+We have future ideas on how to improve and expand Menu Bar, however it might be a while before we get started.

+We welcome any pull requests, suggestions and logged issues!

-### What made of?
+### What technologies did you use?

-Snippet Bar is built with React, Electron, and some other awesome packages:
+Snippet Bar is built with React, Electron and some other awesome packages, including:
 - [Hightlight.js](https://highlightjs.org/)
 - [maxogden's menu-bar](https://github.com/maxogden/menubar)
 - [Clipboard.js](https://zenorocha.github.io/clipboard.js/)